Points of Interest

 911 North University

-Women of the University raised the $1 million necessary to erect this stately building.
-It opened in 1929.
+Women of the University raised the $1 million necessary to erect this stately building, which opened in 1929.
 Inside, you’ll find a hotel, restaurants, study lounges, beautiful rooms for meetings and events, and the 650-seat Lydia Mendelssohn Theater.

 530 South State Street